JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 }
 ```

-In this example, the customized border supersedes the default definition an ny global color override.
+In this example, the customized border supersedes the default definition and any global color override.

 ## Finding Attribute Keys for UI Controls
 There are hundreds of UI control `element.property` keys defined in the IntelliJ Platform UI.